We are committed to postgraduate medical education.

 Junior Medical Staff Mentoring Program

-Our mentors are Senior consultants who want to be involved with our junior staff and follow their professional development and career pathways.
+Our mentors are Senior Consultants who enjoy working with our junior staff and follow their professional development and career pathways.

 Our mentor philosophy is simple.
-It aims create a connection between our Senior and Junior Medical Staff within which it is possible to share experiences, reflect, seek advice or discuss sensitive issues without prejudice.
+We aim to create a connection between our Senior and Junior Medical Staff within which it is possible to share experiences, reflect, seek advice and discuss sensitive issues without prejudice.

-On commencement as an intern at The Alfred you will be offered a mentor.
+On commencement as an intern, you will be offered a mentor.

 We hope that the mentor/mentee relationship will develop and extend well beyond the intern years.